mlua-rs/rlua/README.md

 versions that cannot catch errors that are actually from Rust panics, and by handling panic errors on the receiving Rust side by resuming the panic.

+`rlua` should also be panic safe in another way as well, which is that any `Lua` instances or handles should remain usable after a user triggered panic, and such panics should not break internal invariants or leak Lua stack space.
+This is mostly important to safely use `rlua` types in Drop impls, as you should not be using panics for general error handling.

 In summary, here is a list of `rlua` behaviors that should be considered a bug.
 If you encounter them, a bug report would be very welcome: